sanjar-notes/react/vault/5_Lifecycle_and_hooks/1_1_React_lifecycle_methods.md

 # 1.1.
 React lifecycle methods
-Created Tuesday 30 May 2022
+Created Monday 30 May 2022

 FIXME: copied as of now, to be re-written if needed.